VictorFilimonov/aerothemeplazma/README.md

 # WARNING: THIS PROJECT IS NOT ACTIVE
 ## Due to real life circumstances, I don't have much time to work on this project.
 This project is developed in my spare time and updated when I feel it is good enough to be updated.
 In other words, updates are done when they are done.

-##Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
+<h2>Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
 Microsoft Ⓒ 2016 All rights reserved.
-All resources belong to Microsoft Corporation.
+All resources belong to Microsoft Corporation.</h2>

 ## Credits